-For more than 30 years, the American people, through USAID, have invested over $3 billion in Zimbabwe.
-Current projects include initiatives to increase food security, support economic resilience, improve health systems and services, and advance a more democratic system of governance.
+Since Zimbabwe’s independence, the American people, through USAID, have contributed over $3.5 billion in assistance to Zimbabwe to increase food security, support economic resilience, improve health outcomes, and promote democratic governance.

 Agriculture and Food Security